ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 }
 ```

 > ⚠️ Note: Diagnostic event handlers are executed synchronously as part of the GraphQL request.
-Long running operations inside of a diagnostic event handler will negatively impact the query performance.
+Long-running operations inside a diagnostic event handler will negatively impact the query performance.
 Expensive operations should only be enqueued from within the handler and processed by a background service.

 ## Scopes

 Most diagnostic event handlers have a return type of `void`, but some return an `IDisposable`.
-These are event handlers that enclose a specific operation, sort of like a scope.
-This scope is instantiated at the start of the operation and disposed at the end of the operation.
+These event handlers enclose a specific operation, sort of like a scope.
+This scope is instantiated at the start of the operation and disposed of at the end of the operation.

-To create a scope we can simply create a class implementing `IDisposable`.
+We can simply create a class implementing `IDisposable` to create a scope.

 ```csharp
 public class MyExecutionEventListener : ExecutionDiagnosticEventListener